analogicus/jnw_gr02_sky130a/README.md

 - dividing the input clock to 1/256.
 - send RST signal to JNW_VIS_ITIME when clock counts to 256.
 - stores the clock value when Vcap is larger than Vref, and give this as output.
+> **Warning**
->[!CAUTION] current verilog implementaiton uses to much time to simulate in ngspice.
+> current verilog implementaiton uses to much time to simulate in ngspice.
 It may be hard to do mixed simulation.

 ---